Insights of a Neurodivergent Clinician

 Gender and Sexual Diversity

-Autistic people and ADHDers are more likely than neurotypicals to be genderqueer, and genderqueer people are more likely to have ADHD or be Autistic than cisgender people.
-People who don’t identify with the sex they were assigned at birth are 3-6 times more likely to be autistic than cisgender people (ADHDers (Warrier et al., 2020).
-In a study done by Strang et al. 2014. gender variance was found to be 7.59 times more common among Autistics and 6.64 times more often among ADHDers (Strang et al. 2014.
+Autistics and ADHDers are more likely than neurotypicals to be genderqueer, and genderqueer people are more likely to be an ADHDer or Autistic than cisgender people.
+Trans people are 3-6 times more likely to be Autistic (Warrier et al., 2020).
+One study found that genderqueerness was was significantly more common among Autistics (7.59 times) and ADHDers (6.64 times) compared to the general population (Strang et al. 2014).

 See this content in the original post

-Given the high level of overlap and tendency for a person to have both ADHD and Autistic traits, it can be difficult to distinguish between the two.
-Here are some considerations the clinician should consider when working with a suspected ADHD/Autism client.
+Given the overlap and possibility that the person has both ADHD and Autistic traits, it can be difficult pick out which is which.
+Here are some considerations to take into account when diagnosing a suspected ADHD/Autistic client.

 Social Differences

-Social Motivation: On average ADHDers tend to have more social motivation than Autistic people.
+• On average, ADHDers tend to have more social motivation than Autistic individuals.

 Assess How the Person Navigates Disruptions to Routine

-Many of the items in Criteria B for Autism can look like ADHD (sensory sensitivities, special interests can look like hyper-fixation and repetitive movement can look like hyperactivity.
-One thing distinguishing Autism from ADHD is how the person adapts to change (criteria B item 2).
+Many of the items in Criteria B for Autism can resemble ADHD traits, such as sensory sensitivities, special interests (which can look like hyper-fixation), and repetitive movements (which can look like hyperactivity).
+One key factor distinguishing Autism from ADHD is how the person adapts to change (Criteria B, item 2).

 To understand this better, consider observing how an individual copes with unexpected alterations to their routine.
 It’s essential to differentiate between self-initiated changes (where the individual decides to modify their own routine) versus externally imposed changes (those that are unexpected or forced upon them).